-The meaning of "implementation" is explained in question and answer 1.
-When shall I submit my Type IA/IA{IN} variation(s)?
+The meaning of "implementation" is explained in 'When shall I submit my Type IA/IAIN variation(s)?'

 1.15.
 Who should I contact if I have a question when preparing my application or during the procedure?
 Rev. Jul 2023

 If you cannot find the answer to your question in the Q&A when preparing your application, please contact us by raising a ticket via EMA Service Desk, selecting the tab "Business Services", category "Human Regulatory".
 The subcategory to be selected is "Post-authorisation - Human", followed by the sub-option: "Variation IA queries".